John Christie (serial killer): First murders

 Christie's first admitted victim was Ruth Fuerst, a 21-year-old Austrian munitions worker who supplemented her income by occasionally engaging in prostitution.
 Christie claimed to have met Fuerst while she was soliciting clients in a snack bar in Ladbroke Grove.
 According to his own statements, on 24 August 1943, he invited Fuerst to his home to have sex with her (his wife was visiting relatives at the time).
 Afterwards, Christie impulsively strangled her on his bed with a length of rope.
 He initially stowed Fuerst's body beneath the floorboards of his living room, then buried it in the back garden the following evening.
+On 28 December the same year Christie resigned as a reserve constable; his service index card is now in the collection of the Metropolitan Police Museum, whilst evidence from his murders now forms part of the Crime Museum collections.

-Soon after the murder, at the end of 1943, Christie resigned as a reserve constable; his service index card is now on display at the Metropolitan Police Museum, whilst evidence from his murders now forms part of the Crime Museum collections.
 The following year he found new employment as a clerk at an Acton radio factory.
 There he met his second victim, colleague Muriel Amelia Eady.
 On 7 October 1944, Christie invited Eady back to his flat with the promise that he had concocted a "special mixture" that could cure her bronchitis.
 Eady was to inhale the mixture from a jar with a tube inserted in the top.
 In reality, the mixture was Friar's Balsam, which Christie used to disguise the smell of domestic gas.
 Once Eady was seated breathing the mixture from the tube with her back turned, Christie inserted a second tube into the jar connected to a gas tap.
 As Eady continued breathing, she inhaled the domestic gas, which soon rendered her unconscious; domestic gas during the 1940s was coal gas, which had a carbon monoxide content of 15%.
 Christie raped and strangled Eady before burying her alongside Fuerst.

 Murders of Beryl and Geraldine Evans

 During Easter of 1948, Timothy Evans and his wife Beryl moved into the top-floor flat at 10 Rillington Place, where Beryl gave birth that October to their daughter, Geraldine.
 In late 1949, Evans informed police that his wife was dead.
 A police search of the building failed to find her body, but a later search revealed the bodies of Beryl, Geraldine and a 16-week male foetus in an outdoor wash-house.
 Beryl's body had been wrapped twice, in a blanket and then a tablecloth.
 The post-mortem revealed that both mother and daughter had been strangled and that Beryl had been physically assaulted before her death, shown by facial bruising.
 Evans initially claimed that Christie had killed his wife in a botched abortion operation, but police questioning eventually produced a confession.
-The alleged confession may have been fabricated by police died as the statement appears contrived and artificial.
+The alleged confession may have been fabricated by police as the statement appears contrived and artificial.
 After being charged, Evans withdrew his confession and once again accused Christie, this time of both murders.